 Both Žižek and Robert Jackson cite poetry as a method for escaping the false objectivity of language by interrupting the linear, determinant flow of prose narrative (Jackson, 2013). Žižek argues that ‘Adorno's famous saying, it seems, needs correction: it is not poetry that is impossible after Auschwitz, but rather prose’ (2008b, p.
 4).
 While prose attempts an epistemological search for truth in representation, poetry acknowledges the impossibility of articulating the concrete effectively and instead speaks around an un-addressable subject.
 Jackson considers poetry a framework for engagement, extending it beyond the linguistic manifestation.
 He addresses the ‘telling silence’ that accompanies technological ‘truths’ that leave no room for ‘the ontological ambiguity of traditional language’ (Jackson, 2013, p.
 166).
 Poetry is any manifestation of art that turns this construct of technological ‘truth’ against itself in order to elucidate the falsity already embedded in this idealization of technology.

 One could argue Stray Dogs embodies both of these poetic aspects. Žeželj’s subversion and de-normalizing of formal aspects of comics points to the constructed nature of both the narrative and the media itself.
 This common postmodern strategy is paired with the consciously ambiguous subject formation of the narratorial voice.
 There are almost no speech bubbles or diegetic sound, simply caption boxes that are never explicitly attributed to a specific character, but form the most stable subject the reader is presented with.
 Aside from the adherence to a singular visual style, there are no signifiers present to indicate that these stories are all told from the same point of view, or are even necessarily about the same characters.
 This impressionistic approach to narrative is reminiscent of literary works such as Perec’s Life A User’s Manual (2003) or Cortázar’s Hopscotch (1998), where an ontological exploration of a world through a variety of viewpoints is prioritized over the device of plot.
-Stray Dogs may utilize visual structural conventions of comics, it refuses to be bound to concepts of narrative continuity the reader expect to encounter.
+Stray Dogs may utilize visual structural conventions of comics, but it refuses to be bound to concepts of narrative continuity the reader expects to encounter.

 The voice of the textual narrator could be considered poetic in Žižek’s terms as well.
 Captions are used sparingly and often the narrator speaks in metaphors and aphorisms, rather than confronting a subject head on.
 The title Stray Dogs is a reference to the un-fixability of certain words and concepts within language, and comes from a section of text on the last two pages of the book.